YILIN1031/TheMissingSemester/git/learn_git_branching.md

 `git push --set-upstream origin corrected-branch-name`

+After you’ve done all these tasks, and are certain the main branch performs just as the master branch, you can delete the master branch:

+`$ git push origin --delete bad-branch-name`

 ### rebase

 Changing the base from one commit to another one for the current branch.